juju/docs/src/en/getting-started.md

 this is part of the magic of Juju: it isn't just about deploying software, Juju also knows how to connect it all together.

-Installing shouldn't take long.
 You can check on how far Juju has got by running the command:

 ```bash
 juju status